 - Boppy pillows are necessary.
 Invest in a good one.

-- Try to prepare easy meals or order from out because you will not have time to make good meals.
+- Before sleeping at night, try to prepare easy meals or order from out because you will not have time to make good meals.

 - Try to get some movement into your routine.
 It could be just a simple morning walk.
 It is healthy for you to go outdoors.